 Elderberry Final Thoughts

-- Elderberry has been shown to seriously combat the common cold as well as the flu.
+- What are the benefits of elderberry?
+For one thing, it has shown to seriously combat the common cold as well as the flu.
 Science has actually shown it can shorten flu symptoms by an average of four days.

 - One of the most popular ways to take elderberry, especially for a cold or flu, is a syrup, which is relatively easy to make at home.